vega/vega/docs/docs/transforms/label.md

 {% include embed spec="label-examples/basic-concept-no-label" %}

-In this scatter plot example, we can add labels to each point by adding a text mark with the same `x` and `y` encoding channels to the chart.
+In this scatter plot example, we want to label each symbol mark.
+We can add a label to each symbol by adding a text mark, using the same `x` and `y` field from the symbol mark (base mark).
-Since `x` and `y` encoding channels of the text mark follow the ones from the symbol mark (as we call this base mark), we can use reactive geometry to get information from the symbol mark and only modify the text.
+To access `x` and `y` field from the base mark, we use reactive geometry by using the name of the symbol mark as the data for the text mark (label).
+The text mark recieves all the information including position and bounding box of the symbol mark.

 {% include embed spec="label-examples/basic-concept-no-transform" %}

-Even though reactive geometry anables the text mark to be placed at the same position as its base mark, it cannot prevent the texts from colliding into each other and to their base mark.
+Even though reactive geometry enables each text mark to be placed at the same position as its base mark, it cannot prevent the texts from colliding into each other and to its base mark.
-We can, then, use label-transfrom to rearrange the text to be nicely spaced without collision.
+Then, we can use `label-transfrom` to rearrange each text to be nearby the symbol it represents and do not overlap with each other and base marks.
+The `label-transform` will use the position bounding box of each symbol mark to decide the position of the representing text mark.

 {% include embed spec="label-examples/basic-concept-transformed" %}

-For better readability, we can also add ticks to indicate which label is belong to which point.
+For better readability, we can also add ticks to indicate which text mark belongs to which symbol.

 {% include embed spec="label-examples/basic-concept-with-tick" %}

-In scatter plot, labeling can be done by having text mark that takes in data from the the symbol mark name `"basePoint"`(or what we call base mark).
-The text mark recieves all the information including position and bounding box of each point in `"basePoint"`.
-Then, we transform the text mark with label transform so that the labels spaced out nicely near the point it is representing and not colliding into each other.

-**Note** the reason that we do not have `x` and `y` channels in the text mark's encoding is that the label transform will replace the `x` and `y` channels of the text mark anyway.
-The label transform will use the position bounding box of each point in `"basePoint"` to decide the position of each label.

 ### Label in area chart